pratt3000/Autonomous-cars/README.md

-This is a video of the code working on a antual vehicle. cool right? :)
+This is a video of the code working on a actual vehicle. cool right? :) <br>
-I know it appears quite janky when looked at like this but I had applied smoothing so the actual controlling of the car is smoother and doesnt involve as many jerks.
+I know it appears quite janky when looked at like this but I had applied smoothing so the actual controlling of the car was smoother and didnt involve as many jerks.

 https://user-images.githubusercontent.com/50728314/204161455-60cd039c-7964-4896-9bcd-c29640aebbde.mov